Developer Tools: CLI, SDK, MCP Overview

 CLI: Project Lifecycle Management

-npm install -g @lovrabet/cli
+npm install -g @lovrabet/rabetbase-cli@latest

-lovrabet auth # Login authentication
+rabetbase auth login # Login and authentication

-lovrabet create # Create project
+rabetbase project create # Create project

-lovrabet start # Start development server
+rabetbase run start # Start development server

-lovrabet menu sync # Sync menus to workspace
+rabetbase menu sync # Sync menus to workspace

-lovrabet build # Build production version
+rabetbase run build # Build production version

 TypeScript SDK: Frontend Data Access

-import { lovrabetClient } from '@/api/client';
+import { lovrabetClient } from "@/api/client";

-// List query (with filtering, pagination)
+// List query (with filtering and pagination)

 const result = await lovrabetClient.models.customers.filter({

-where: { status: { $eq: 'active' } },
+where: { status: { $eq: "active" } },

-orderBy: [{ createTime: 'desc' }],
+orderBy: [{ createTime: "desc" }],

 pageSize: 20,